-And that’s how it is for 140 miles along the Lake Michigan coast between St. Joseph and Ludington: silky-soft, powder-fine sand; wide-open spaces that rarely feel crowded; access to the soothing (if often chilly) Lake Michigan waters; and stately piers and lighthouses.
+And that’s how it is for 140 miles along the Lake Michigan coast between St. Joseph and Ludington: silky-soft, powder-fine sand; access to the soothing (if often chilly) Lake Michigan waters; and stately piers and lighthouses.
 Though the beaches may all look similar, they—and their adjacent towns—each offer a distinct take on lakeside getaways.

 The attractions around Silver Beach in St. Joseph, on the southern end of Michigan’s shoreline, keep barefoot toddlers splashing even when the lake’s temperatures hover in the 50s.
 Giant jets and streams of warm water arc to the center of Whirlpool Compass Fountain, a splash park a block from the beach.
 Across the street, Silver Beach Center rings with the cheerful song of a vintage carousel; a hallway of fun-house mirrors gives kids goofy new self-images.

 Kids-at-heart thrill to the adventure on the Friends Good Will, a replica 19th-century tall ship sailing out of South Haven.
-Wearing sailcloth clothing, the crew scales the masts, swings the boom with shouts of “helms-a-lee!” (meaning “heads up!”) and pulls willing guests into the fray, giving them hands-on practice with knot tying.
+Wearing period clothing, the crew scales the masts, swings the boom and pulls willing guests into the fray, giving them hands-on practice with knot tying.
 The wooden dock creaks and groans, and the sails snap sharply in the wind.

 Landlubbers might prefer to watch the majestic ship sail out of port then explore the restaurant-dotted downtown.
 Victoria Resort Bed and Breakfast loans bikes to guests for the mile ride into town, with harbor views from a flower-box-bedecked drawbridge along the way.

-Beside Grand Haven’s harbor, teenagers skateboard up to the polka-dotted Dairy Treat to grab an ice cream cone before gliding to the skate park near the beach, all while expertly licking ice cream drips and dodging joggers and puppies.
+Beside Grand Haven’s harbor, teenagers skateboard up to the polka-dotted Dairy Treat to grab an ice cream cone before gliding to the skate park near the beach, all while expertly licking ice cream drips.
 A busy paved path leads from the Grand Haven State Park beach to the Grand Haven City beach to an area designated for dogs—and connects all three to the walkable downtown.
-There, colorful MACkite store sells giant rainbow-color kites and beach toys, and Kirby House serves juicy burgers to patrons wearing beach gear.
+There, the colorful MACkite store sells giant rainbow-color kites and beach toys, and Kirby House serves juicy burgers to patrons wearing beach gear.